Edema: Liver

-Protein
+Veins

-Protein attracts water and plays an important role in water balance.
-In cases of severe protein deficiency, the blood may not contain enough protein to attract water from the tissue spaces back into the capillaries.
-This is why starvation often shows an enlarged abdomen.
-The abdomen is swollen with edema or water retention caused by the lack of protein in the diet.
+Phlebetic lymphedema (or phlebolymphedema) is seen in untreated chronic venous insufficiency and is the most common type of edema (approx. 90%).
+It is a combination venous/lymphatic disorder that originates in defective "leaky" veins that allows the blood to back flow (venous reflux), slowing the return of the blood to the heart (venous stasis).
+The venous pressure in the legs changes dramatically while standing compared to lying down.
+How much pressure there is depends on the person's height, in the average adult person, it is 8 mm Hg while lying down and 100 mm Hg while standing.

-When the capillary walls are too permeable, protein can leak out of the blood and settle in the tissue spaces.
-It will then act like a magnet for water, continuously attracting more water from the blood to accumulate in the tissue spaces.
+In venous insufficiency, venous stasis results in abnormally high venous pressure (venous hypertension) and greater permeability of blood capillaries (capillary hyperpermeability), to drain the blood through the lymphatic system.
+The lymphatic system slowly removes excess fluid and proteins from the veins in the lower legs towards the upper body; however, as it is not as efficient as an unimpaired circulatory system, swelling (edema) is visible, particularly in the ankles and lower leg.
+The chronic increased fluid in the lymphatic system and capillary hyperpermeability causes an inflammatory response which leads to tissue fibrosis of both veins and lymphatic system, opening of arteriovenous shunts, all of which then worsens the condition in a vicious cycle.

 Others

 Swollen legs, feet and ankles are common in late pregnancy.
 The problem is partly caused by the weight of the uterus on the major veins of the pelvis.
 It usually clears up after delivery of the baby, and is mostly not a cause for concern, though it should always be reported to a doctor.

 Lack of exercise is another common cause of water retention in the legs.
 Exercise helps the leg veins work against gravity to return blood to the heart.
 If blood travels too slowly and starts to pool in the leg veins, the pressure can force too much fluid out of the leg capillaries into the tissue spaces.
 The capillaries may break, leaving small blood marks under the skin.
 The veins themselves can become swollen, painful and distorted – a condition known as varicose veins.
-Muscle action is needed not only to keep blood flowing through the veins but also to stimulate the lymphatic system to fulfil its "overflow" function.
-Long-haul flights, lengthy bed-rest, immobility caused by disability and so on, are all potential causes of water retention.
-Even very small exercises such as rotating ankles and wiggling toes can help to reduce it.